Skip to main content

 © Getty Images, Foto: Imgorthand

-They can even build their own huts at the Kuhfuß adventure playground in Treptow or fight sea battles at the Piratenschiff playground near Schloss Charlottenburg.
+You can even build your own hut at the Kuhfuß adventure and construction playground in Treptow and fight sea battles at the Piratenschiff-Spielplatz near Schloss Charlottenburg.

-To cool off, there are plenty of water playgrounds.
-Visit Räuberland with its view of the Havel or the famous Plansche in Plänterwald.
+The numerous water playgrounds ensure you can cool off.
+Visit Räuberland with a view of the Havel or the famous paddling pool in Plänterwald.

 Family at the Humboldt Forum Berlin